-Always ensure that COs are to be in writing, provide the detail on why the CO should be approved, provide details on the additional work and cost above the contract price, and are signed off by you and your customer.
+Always ensure that COs are to be in writing, provide the details on why the CO should be approved, provide details on the additional work and cost above the contract price, and are signed off by you and your customer.

 With regards to the customer, make sure the person signing off has the authority.
 All contracts should call out the person in charge and/or with signature authority.
-If not, the person that signed your contract is the person with authority.
+If not, the person who signed your contract is the person with authority.

 Don’t Work Outside the Original Contract